translucent-link/stonechat/README.md

 ## Introduction

 Google Sheets is more than just a simple spreadsheet.
-Is a proving ground for new business ideas, tokenomics, ideation and prototyping.
+Its a proving ground for new business ideas, tokenomics, ideation and prototyping.
 Stonechat is a Chainlink Adapter that helps node operators build a bridge to Google Sheets, so that web3 development teams can integrate data held in Google Sheets into their smart contracts.

 Web3 teams can combine Chainlink Oracles and Google Sheets together to rapidly prototype new solutions by generating the right data in Google Sheets and using the adapter to bring the data on-chain.

 The adapter supports the fetching of individual cells, rows, columns, and ranges.
-The adapter also type conversions to convert data into more compatible formats, such as dates to EVM timestamps.
+The adapter also performs type conversions to convert data into more compatible formats, such as from dates to EVM timestamps.

 ## Ingredients you will need